-Although in September 2016 the government announced a review of the UK's foreign investment rules to assess whether sale of "critical infrastructure" should fall within the government's scope of review, no further announcement has yet been made.
-Instead, the government announced that the Department for International Trade will review what the UK can learn from successful inward investment promotion agencies across the globe and will report on this in 2017.
+Although in September 2016 the government announced a review of the UK's foreign investment rules to assess whether sale of "critical infrastructure" should fall within the government's scope of review, no further announcement has yet been made except in recent election campaign literature which proposed to update the rules governing mergers and takeovers to require bidders to be clear about their intentions at the outset of a bid, to make promises and undertakings made in takeover bids legally enforceable, and to allow the government to "pause" a bid for scrutiny.

+Separately, the government announced that the Department for International Trade will review what the UK can learn from successful inward investment promotion agencies across the globe and will report on this in 2017.
 A key aim of the review is to consider whether there should be a greater emphasis on the effect of investment projects on growth and wealth creation for the UK.